subconsciousnetwork/subtext/specification.md

 Clients MAY ignore blank lines for the purpose of rendering.

 However, parsers SHOULD NOT discard blank blocks.
-Instead, they should preserve them in the source representation, so that they may be written back out as blank lines, when rendering markup.
+Instead, they SHOULD preserve them in the source representation, so that they may be written back out as blank lines when rendering markup.

-When parsing Subtext, blank lines are defined as any number of `\s` or `\t` characters, followed by a [Universal Newline](#universal-newlines).
+When parsing blank lines are defined as a [Universal Newline](#universal-newlines) that was preceded by either another Universal Newline, or BOF, a notional code point that represents the beginning of input.

-The following sequences of characters are all valid blank lines for the purpose of parsing.
-(Since space characters are invisible, the following examples are described using escape characters):
+Examples of blank lines (since space characters are invisible, the following examples are described using escape characters):

 ```
 \n
-\s\n
-\t\t\r\n
+\r\n
 ```

-Any `\s` or `\t` characters that may have been part of a blank line during parsing are discarded.

 ## Links